garmin/pyrex/README.md

 appears in this variable will be bound into the container image at the same path (e.g. `/foo/bar` in the host will be bound to `/foo/bar` in the container engine.
 By default, only the Openembedded root directory (a.k.a.
-`$PYREX_OEROOT`, `${build:oeroot}`) is bound.
+`$PYREX_OEROOT`) is bound.
 This is the minimum that can be bound, and is generally sufficient for most use cases.
 If additional directories need to be accessed by the container image, they can be added to this list by the user.
 Common reasons for adding new paths include:
 * Alternate (out of tree) locations for sstate and download caches
 * Alternate (out of tree) build directories
 * Additional layers that are not under the OEROOT directory